troytop/gol/README.md

 ```bash
   gollum-wiki.stacka.to:~$ git remote rm origin
 ```
 Next, add an upstream URL on a git server.
-I'd suggest using the HTTPS URL rather than messing with RSA keys in Stackato application continers.
+I'd suggest using the HTTPS URL rather than messing with RSA keys in Stackato application containers.
 ```bash
   gollum-wiki.stacka.to:~$ git remote add origin https://github.com/you/gollum-wiki.git
   gollum-wiki.stacka.to:~$ git push